Beautifully renovated house with conservatory to die for and large garden with ornamental pond

 Limoges airport 37kms - frequent flights to UK and French international connections

-The property, situated on the edge of the small commune of La Benechie, some 4kms from Cussac, consists of a lovingly restored house, which is attached to a barn, an extra building in close proximity, a swimming pool, a substantial garden that contains a fish pond, a WW2 historically significant cottage in need of restoration, and a vegetable plot, plus three parcels of forest planted with renewable chestnut.
+The property, situated on the edge of the small commune of La Benechie, some 4kms from Cussac, consists of a lovingly restored house, which is attached to a barn, an extra building in close proximity, a swimming pool, a substantial garden that contains a fish pond, a WW2 historically significant cottage in need of restoration, and a vegetable plot, all of which totals 3300 sq m, plus three parcels of forest planted with renewable chestnut totaling 4000 sq m.

 The house/barn was originally built in 1859 ( according to the lintel over the fireplace) and has two more modern attachments built onto it.